schmurtzm/Launchbox-To-SQLite/README.md

 These scripts are mainly dedicated to Onion OS image scraper so only data related to images are exported.

-`01-convert-to-SQLite.py` script allows you to convert Launchbox database from its original JSON format to a SQLite database.
+`01-convert-to-SQLite.py` script allows you to convert Launchbox database from its original XML format to a SQLite database.
 This conversion makes it faster and easier to query the data using SQLite.

 `02-split-database-by-platform.py` splits the resulting database from the first script into separate databases based on distinct platforms for using it on low memory devices like the Miyoo Mini.